Monitoring

 to your crontab.

-The first example runs emborg-overdue at 5:34 AM every day while saving the output into a file.
+The first example runs emborg-overdue at 5:34 AM every day.
 The use of the --mail option causes emborg-overdue to send mail to the maintainer when backups are found to be overdue.

 Note